-If we lose our key personnel or are unable to attract and retain additional personnel, we may not be able to achieve our business objectives.
+()If we lose our key personnel or are unable to attract and retain additional personnel, we may not be able to achieve our business objectives.

 We are highly dependent on our principal scientific, manufacturing, clinical, regulatory and management personnel, including Vijay B. Samant, our President and Chief Executive Officer.
 The loss of the services of these individuals might significantly delay or prevent the achievement of our objectives.
-For example, due to the loss of various scientific, clinical and regulatory personnel as a result of our August 2013 restructuring, we may be less effective in advancing our vaccine candidates.
 We do not maintain "key person" life insurance on any of our personnel.
 We depend on our continued ability to attract, retain and motivate highly qualified management and scientific personnel.
 We face competition for qualified individuals from other companies, academic institutions, government entities and other organizations in attracting and retaining personnel.
-We pursue our product development plans, we may need to hire additional management personnel and additional scientific personnel to perform research and development, as well as additional personnel with expertise in clinical trials, government regulation and manufacturing.
+To pursue our product development plans, we may need to hire additional management personnel and additional scientific personnel to perform research and development, as well as additional personnel with expertise in clinical trials, government regulation and manufacturing.
 However, due to the reasons noted above, we may not be successful in hiring or retaining qualified personnel and therefore we may not be able to achieve our business objectives.